MandWdevclub/MandWdevclub.github.io/meetings.md

 ## Meetups

--Meetups are held Tuesdays at  6:30PM in [McBryde Hall](http://www.vt.edu/about/buildings/mcbryde-hall.html) Room 308.
+-Fall 2016 Meetups are held Thursdays at 6:00pm MCB 238 in [McBryde Hall](http://www.vt.edu/about/buildings/mcbryde-hall.html) Room 308.
 Meetups usually vary from workshops to tech talks to group work on apps.

 -Anyone can lead a meetup if they have a topic they're passionate about.
 Just email <a href="mailto:vtappdevelopment@gmail.com">vtappdevelopment@gmail.com</a>.